 Account Takeover (Business Email Compromise)

-BEC is one of the most common and financially dangerous online crimes because it exploits our reliance on email communications – something that universities will be using more and more in the coming months.
+BEC is one of the most common and financially dangerous online crimes because it exploits our reliance on email communications.
 There are three main methods of attack.
 Firstly, the attacker could spoof an email account or website by varying a legitimate email address slightly.
-These changes can be easy to miss, and fool victims into thinking the account is genuine.
-Secondly, attackers may send spear-phishing emails, which imitate a trusted sender and trick the victim into revealing confidential information.
+These changes can be easy to miss and fool victims into thinking the account is genuine.
+Secondly, attackers may send spear phishing emails, which imitate a trusted sender and trick the victim into revealing confidential information.
 With this information, the attacker can access private company data.
-Finally, attackers may use malware to access an organisation’s networks, including inboxes.
+Finally, attackers may use malware to access an organization’s networks, including inboxes.
 This allows the attacker undetected access to the victim’s personal data, including their passwords and financial information.
 Once the attacker has access to this information, they can move laterally throughout the organization.
-This means using a student’s credentials to target a lecturer, who they use to target a governor, as so on.
+This means using a student’s credentials to target a lecturer, who they use to target a governor, and so on.
 Once the attacker reaches high enough in the chain, they can start to reach out to partner organizations.

 Because the attacker is using a genuine, trusted university account to reach further organizations, the security systems of these partners often won’t detect that there’s anything “phishy” about the emails.
 From there, just one click leads to a second wave of credential harvesting chaos.